-By reviewing hundreds of DCF valuations, we have noticed a repetitive pattern of common mistakes made in such valuation models seen over and over again.
-Here they are:
+By reviewing hundreds of DCF valuations, we have noticed a repetitive pattern of common mistakes made in such valuation models, seen over and over again.

 (1) Mixing Assumptions and Calculations

 Spreadsheets are easier to read if it’s clearly stated which cells are the assumptions (input) and which cells are the calculations (output).
-Normally this is done by using different colors, e.g. blue for assumptions and black for calculations.
-Depending on the model, assumptions can either be summarized on a separate assumption sheet or in case it’s easier to read (avoiding back and forth) directly next to the calculations but clearly marked in blue.
-See below how the color coding makes the financial model much easier to read.
+Normally, this is done by using different colors, e.g. blue for assumptions and black for calculations.
+Depending on the model, assumptions can either be summarized on a separate assumption sheet or in case it’s easier to read (avoiding back and forth), is placed directly next to the calculations but clearly marked in blue.
+See below on how the color coding makes the financial model much easier to read.